DataSF/datasf.github.io/_drafts/yumm---new-data-in-san-francisco.md

 image:
   thumb: yum-new-data/affordable-rental-projects.png
   feature: yum-new-data/affordable-rental-projects.png
   caption: "The Mayor's Office of Housing and Community Development recently published data about their affordable housing portfolio.
-Here it is on a simple map, what exciting analysis will you do with this data?"
+Here it is on a simple map. what exciting analysis will you do with this data?"
 ---